OSokunbi/go-brawl/README.md

 an unofficial brawl stars api wrapper for golang

+it is incomplete and still in development, feel free to contribute

 ## prerequisites

 - a brawl stars api token, you can get one [here](https://developer.brawlstars.com/#/)